Zone melting: Solar cells

-In solar cells float zone processing is particularly useful because the single crystal silicon grown has desirable properties.
+In solar cells, float zone processing is particularly useful because the single-crystal silicon grown has desirable properties.
 The bulk charge carrier lifetime in float-zone silicon is the highest among various manufacturing processes.
 Float-zone carrier lifetimes are around 1000 microseconds compared to 20–200 microseconds with Czochralski method, and 1–30 microseconds with cast polycrystalline silicon.
 A longer bulk lifetime increases the efficiency of solar cells significantly.

 High-resistivity devices

-It's used for production of float-zone silicon-based high-power semiconductor devices.
+Zone melting is used for the production of float-zone silicon-based high-power semiconductor devices.

 Related processes

 Zone remelting

 Another related process is zone remelting, in which two solutes are distributed through a pure metal.
 This is important in the manufacture of semiconductors, where two solutes of opposite conductivity type are used.
-For example, in germanium, pentavalent elements of group V such as antimony and arsenic produce negative (n-type) conduction and the trivalent elements of group III such as aluminum and boron produce positive (p-type) conduction.
+For example, in germanium, pentavalent elements of group V such as antimony and arsenic produce negative (n-type) conduction and the trivalent elements of group III such as aluminium and boron produce positive (p-type) conduction.
 By melting a portion of such an ingot and slowly refreezing it, solutes in the molten region become distributed to form the desired n-p and p-n junctions.